 No foreign transaction fees

 Points: 2x miles on all purchases.
-Cardholders earn 2 miles for every dollar spent.
+Cardholders earn 2 points for every dollar spent.
 Period.
-As a bonus, cardholders receive 5% of the miles they redeem.
-For example, if you redeem 30,000 miles ($300), you receive 1,500 miles back ($15).

 - Travel accident and trip cancellation insurance